The biggest area of growth for an Enneagram Type 4 is probably our ever-changing feelings.

 Don’t expect everyone to be like you.

 Also, when we move to Point One, we have to take note of our subtle desires to be right and better than others.
 For a Four, the internal dialogue might be: I’m so authentic while other people are so fake.
-I’m unique, special and different from others, and I’m not like the rest.
+I’m unique, special, and different from others, and I’m not like the rest.

-Not everyone wants to explore their emotional truth or emotions in depth like a Four, especially those thinking and happy types.
+Not everyone wants to explore their emotional truth or emotions in-depth like a Four, especially those thinking and happy types.
 The truth is liberating but it can hurt too.
 We can’t expect other people to be like us.

 My relationship with my family improves when I stop imposing my expectations on them.
 I don’t need them to tell me how they feel to feel connected with them.
 Plus, they are responsible for their own journey.
 If they deny their emotions and pretend everything is okay when it’s not, then it’s their choice and I’ll respect their decision.

-As a support, my role is to be the best version of myself and stay on the sideline like a reserve player in a soccer game.
+My role is to be the best version of myself and stay on the sideline like a reserve player in a soccer game.
 I only get onto the pitch to help when I’m called upon.

-Conclusion: Both Points Can Provide Growth
+Conclusion: Both Points Can Provide Growth for Type 4

 For a Four, moving to Point One (the direction of integration and growth) seems to be a better choice than moving to Point Two (the direction of disintegration and stress).